Lab41/Magnolia/src/iterate/README.md

 ![Generic_file_hierarchy_partition](images/file_hierarchy_filter_split.png)

-Each node here represents a filter ($F$) at a certain directory level while the edges are the fractions of category labels being passed along.
+Each node here represents a filter ($F$) that performs a specified query on the (portion of the) dataset while the edges are the fractions of the samples or categories labels being passed along to the next node.
-The final data file names are stored in one or more groups ($G$) and saved to text files.
+The final dataset portions are stored in one or more groups ($G$) and saved to disk in the form of CSV files.
-It's important to note that the fractions associated with the edges emanating from a node can sum to any number less than or equal to 1.
+It's important to note that the fractions associated with the edges emanating from a node can sum to any number less than or equal to 1.0.

-To make this more concrete, the following is the HDF5 file hierarchy for the UrbanSound8K.
+To make this more concrete, the following is the metadata for the UrbanSound8K dataset.

 ![UrbanSound8K_file_hierarchy](images/UrbanSound8K_metadata_table.png)

-Here, the first directory level is the salience and the second level is the class of noise.
-The data files are then all contained within the class categories.
+Here, the `key` column specifies the exact path within the HDF5 file where to find each sample.
-Suppose the following partitioning is desired: Select a salience of 1, remove the "children_playing" noise class, reserve 20% of the remaining noise classes for out-of-sample testing, and, finally, make an 80/10/10 train/validation/test split of the remaining 80%.
+Suppose the following partitioning is desired: Select a salience of 1, remove the "children_playing" noise class, reserve 10% of the remaining noise `Class`es for out-of-sample testing, and, finally, make an 80/10/10 train/validation/test split of the remaining 90%.
 This is what is diagramed in the following partition graph.

 ![UrbanSound8K_file_hierarchy_partition](images/UrbanSound8K_file_hierarchy_filter_split.png)

 Here, the two test groups have different names, but in general they could've been named the same for a single test group.
-The first node in the graph represents the filter on the salience category (alluded to by the matching green coloring).
+The first node in the graph represents the filter/query on the `salience` and `Class` categories and the `duration` values.
-The next node filters the class category and the edge connecting the first and second node indicates all the categories from the first filter should propagate to the second node (there is only one category that passes the first node's filter, thus, one can only ever pass 100% of this category to the next node).
-The next two edges specify that 20% of the non-`children_playing` noise class categories be reserved for the out-of-sample test group while the other 80% of the categories will be sent through another filter.
-This last filter passes all categories (data file names in this case) through to the training, validation, and in-sample test groups via an 80/10/10 split.
+A split is then applied to the `Class` category such that 10% of this category (weighted by sample population) are sent to the `Out-of-sample test` group while the other 90% of the categories are sent to a filter that allows all data to pass.
+The samples are then sent through a 80/10/10 split into the `Train`, `Validation`, and `In-sample test` groups.

 #### How the split is determined

-The split at each directory level is calculated by considering the total number of data files in all it's sub-directories.
-Thus, the proportion specified along each edge is only approximately followed as categories are discrete.
+The proportion specified along each edge is only approximately followed if it is a split along a category as categories are discrete.
 Print outs of the specified and actual tree structures are given after the partitioning is finished.